 Positano was an important port for the ancient Greeks and Phoenicians, and prospered under the Amalfi Republic during the sixteenth and seventeenth centuries.
 However, unlike other nearby towns, Positano wasn’t a hot holiday destination for 19th century intellectuals.
 Rather, it was an essay by John Steinbeck for Harper’s Bazaar that brought this poor fishing village to the attention of the world’s jet setters.
 Because of this historic disparity, Positano’s a colorful jumble of fisherman’s houses, dominated by the majestic church of Santa Maria Assunta, with its colorful majolica tile dome, lavish Rococo interior, and legendary 13th century Byzantine black Madonna icon.
 However, for many the main attraction is the Marina Grande beach, the most recognizable stretch of sand on the entire Amalfi coast.

 The most western town on the Amalfi Coast, Positano is one of the prettiest, and also one of the most popular.
 With its colorful buildings, and dramatic mountainous backdrop, it’s the very essence of the Amalfi Coast’s alluring aesthetic.
-However, this hasn’t exactly been kept a secret as Positano is the most popular Amalfi town to visit, and the most touristy.
-Despite its popularity, the only direct way to get to from Naples to Positano is to book a private transfer.
+However, this hasn’t exactly been kept a secret as Positano is the most popular Amalfi town to visit.
+Even so, most travellers have trouble figuring out how to get from Naples to Positano.
+That’s because the only direct way to get to from Naples to Positano is to book a private car transfer.

 +Charming houses and beautiful views